JR (artist): Life and career

 On 20 October 2010, JR won the TED Prize for 2011.
 He used the $100,000 award money to start the Inside Out Project, a global art initiative that has allowed thousands of people around the world to speak to their communities through portraits pasted in public space.
 This prize brought him and his work to New York City where he opened another studio, and inspired pastings in the area such as those done in 2011 of members of the Lakota Native American Tribe from North Dakota.

 In 2013, he continued working in New York City, with the Inside Out Project in Times Square, which challenged advertising with a massive work of art consisting of thousands of portraits of locals and tourists.

 In January 2014, JR collaborated with the New York City Ballet for their second annual Art Series program, by exhibiting work in the theatre in Lincoln Center, including an interactive piece on the floor of the promenade.
 This collaboration led JR to explore the artistic medium of choreography in another project with the ballet months later.
 In March 2014, JR created an installation with 4,000 faces in and on the Pantheon in Paris.
-In August 2014, JR was invited to work in the abandoned hospital of Ellis Island, an important chapter in the history of immigration.
+In August 2014, JR was invited to make UNFRAMED in the abandoned hospital of Ellis Island, an important chapter in the history of immigration.

-In 2015, he directed the short movie ELLIS, starring Robert De Niro.
-The movie, set in the abandoned Ellis Island Hospital complex and using JR's UNFRAMED art installations, tells the forgotten story of the immigrants who built America.
+In 2015, he directed the short movie "ELLIS", starring Robert De Niro.
+The movie, set in the abandoned Ellis Island Hospital complex BBC JR's UNFRAMED art installation, tells the forgotten story of the immigrants who built America.

-In 2016, JR was invited by the Louvre and made I.M.
-Pei's famous glass pyramid disappear through a surprising anamorphosis.
+In 2016, JR was invited by the Louvre and made I. M. Pei's famous glass pyramid entrance disappear through a surprising anamorphosis.
 That year, he also worked on his Giants series in Rio de Janeiro during the 2016 Olympics, creating new gigantic sculptural installations at the scale of the city, depicting competing athletes in action, supported by scaffolding.
 His work putting an emphasis on the beauty of the athletic movement.
 His latest projects include a museum exhibition dedicated to children at Centre Pompidou, a permanent collaboration with the Brazilian artists Os Gemeos at Palais de Tokyo in Paris, in a space used to store stolen pianos during World War II, a gigantic installation at the US-Mexico border fence, and a film, Faces Places, co-directed with Agnès Varda, travelling around France to meet people and discuss their visions.